 Perfect weather on September 26 brought people in droves to Tappan for the TRC’s Fall Festival and for the Historic Society’s 25th

 Colonial Day.
 Several inspired changes in logistics and planning made the day run more smoothly than ever ( even at the

 beleaguered candle-dipping table, once it got under way), and we had a small cadre of new volunteers who were crucial in making

 the day a success.
 Thank you, Lucille, for your expert coordination of the complex elements of this major undertaking.

-Two of our enduring programs under Sally Dewey’s stewardship are the Tappan Zee Thrift Shop in Piermont and the guided
+Two of our enduring programs under Sally Dewey’s stewardship are the Tappan Zee Thrift Shop in Piermont and the guided walking

-benefit of the society.
+the society.
 Over three hundred elementary students and several adult groups toured Tappan under the enthusiastic and

 knowledgeable guidance of Janet Galloway, Peter Schuerholz, Thano Schoppel, Keith Walker, and, here at the DeWint House with